 If a patient is experiencing symptoms that suggest they have mesothelioma, a doctor may perform some standard tests.
 If these additional tests continue to point to cancer, they may choose to administer a biopsy.
 This process involves a medical professional removing cells from the abnormal areas and further examining them under a microscope.
 There are several different types of biopsies.
 The three main types are:

-Needle Biopsies – Involving the health professional removing a small piece of the mesothelioma tumor or excess fluid from either the lung tissue, chest, abdomen, or other areas.
+Needle Biopsies – This involves the health professional removing a small piece of the mesothelioma tumor or excess fluid from either the lung tissue, chest, abdomen, or other areas.
 After mildly numbing the site, the doctor will inject a long, hollow needle through the skin of the affected spot, sometimes with the help of imaging tests.
 From here, they’ll extract the tiny samples directly from the tumor to be further examined.
 There are several different types of needle biopsies based on procedure and location.
 Thoracentesis is a type of needle biopsy.

 Endoscopic Biopsies – The most common method for diagnosing mesothelioma, it’s also known as a camera or video biopsy.
 The procedure encompasses a medical professional making a small incision and then inserting a tube-like tool into the affected location.
 The tube will have a light and lens or even a small video camera for observing the damaged sites, sampling tissues, and extracting excess fluid within the body.
 There are three different types of endoscopic biopsies based on the location of the tumors or suspect locations needing to be examined.